jeju5/management/cs/aws/aws_developer.md

 * Elastic Beanstalk prod/test env
   * always create a seperate/independent env for each purpose
   * don't share prod resources with test

+* Use a Lifecycle Policy
+  * Every time you upload new app version, EB increments its version and stores previous versions.
+  * You can avoid reaching version storage limits by 'Lifecycle Policy'
+  * It tells EB to delete version(s) when total count of versions exceeds setting.
+  * Deletes up to 100 versions each time the lifecycle policy is applied.
+Elastic Beanstalk deletes old versions after creating the new version, and does not count the new version towards the maximum number of versions defined in the policy.

+* Docker Platform
+  * need to run multiple docker containers on each instance --> docker multi-container platform (doesn't have proxy)
+  * need to run a single docker containers on each instance --> docker single-container platform (has nginx proxy)
+  * need to customize image in several ways --> custom platform

+* Worker Environment
+  * Worker Environment is an environment that is decoupled from front-end application functionality.
+  * It is useful when what you are trying to do takes a long time to complete or may compromise performance of app.
+  * usage
+    * set up cron.yaml to run cron tasks.
+    * The Worker Environment SQS Daemon to do SQS tasks
+    * use it with Dead Letter Queues

 # AWS Kinesis
 * Kinesis